 Fuller Seminary began offering classes in Seattle, Washington, in 1973.
 John Bangs, Interim Director

 Fuller Seminary opened its off-campus center in the San Francisco Bay Area at Menlo Park in 1974.
 Menlo Park classes are held at St. Patrick’s Seminary.
 Bradley Howell, Interim Director

 Menlo Park, CA 94025

 Fuller Seminary began offering classes in Sacramento in the 1990’s.
 The Sacramento campus operated as part of Fuller Northern California until July 2014, when it became a distinct and independent campus.
+Effective Fall 2016, the Sacramento campus will only offer two Hybrid+ classes per quarter through Spring 2017, at which time it will cease operation.
 Bradley Howell, Director

 2250 Del Paso Road, Suite B